Body / Trim / Misc

 The mask really is fantastic!
 It absolutely cannot be seen at all from the front.
 If you’re looking from behind, you can see a very faint line along the film’s trailing edge across the hood and down the fenders.
 But all you’re seeing is the light reflecting off the back edge of the film.
 No way around that unless you want to have the entire panel covered, which some rich guys do.
 I’m not one of those guys, and occasionally seeing a faint line under certain conditions doesn’t bother me a bit.
 Refer to the photo below for a visual of what I'm talking about.

-I no longer feel compelled to use my old vinyl mask for local drives, which account for more than 90% of my wheel time, but I will continue to use it for road trips to provide an additional layer of protection against highway debris.
+Although I no longer feel compelled to use my old vinyl mask for local drives, which account for more than 90% of my wheel time, I continue to use it for road trips to provide an additional layer of protection against highway debris.
 Even though Xpel has demonstrated that this film protects painted surfaces against high speed impacts up to 120 mph, I figure a little extra protection certainly isn't going to hurt.

 bullet